chanmyaemaung/infinite-list-pagination/README.md

 ## Let Get Started

-This project is a tiny but it can give you a whole bunch of knowledge those who learn with flutter like me.
+This project is a tiny but it can give you a whole bunch of knowledges those who are learning with flutter just like me.

 A few resources to get you started if this is your first Flutter project: